DC801/BM-Badge/README.md

 Examples:

-- `if entity "Entity Name" interactScript is scriptName then goto successScript`
+- `if entity "Entity Name" interact_script is scriptName then goto successScript`
-- `if entity "Entity Name" interactScript is not scriptName then goto successScript`
+- `if entity "Entity Name" interact_script is not scriptName then goto successScript`

 #### CHECK_ENTITY_TICK_SCRIPT

 Checks an entity's `on_tick` script (by the script's name).

 ```
-if entity $entity:string tickScript is $expected_script:string
+if entity $entity:string tick_script is $expected_script:string
 	then goto (script) $success_script:string
 	// Built-in values:
 	// expected_bool (true)
 ```

 ```
-if entity $entity:string tickScript is not $expected_script:string
+if entity $entity:string tick_script is not $expected_script:string
 	then goto (script) $success_script:string
 	// Built-in values:
 	// expected_bool (false)